tthtung274/tthtung274/README.md

 ### 👨‍💻 About Me

-I am an AI Engineer Intern from Vietnam 🇻🇳
+I am an AI Engineer Intern & Unity Game Developer from Vietnam 🇻🇳
-Focused on building real world AI systems using NLP and Computer Vision.
+Focused on building real world AI systems using NLP and Computer Vision,
+while also creating interactive games and experiences with Unity.

-• Interested in practical AI applications
+• Interested in practical AI applications and game development
-• Continuously learning and improving
+• Continuously learning and improving both fields
-• Goal: Build and deploy real world AI systems
+• Goal: Build and deploy real world AI systems and engaging games

 ---

 ### 🎯 Career Goal

-Strengthen skills in data processing, model optimization, and deployment.
+Strengthen skills in data processing, model optimization, game mechanics, and deployment.
-Aim to contribute to real AI products in production environments.
+Aim to contribute to real AI products and game projects in production environments.

 ---